openedx/course-discovery/README.rst

    the purposes of course marketing and discoverability).
-3. Provide a facility for naming dynamic groups of courses (catalogs) for use by other services in the system (such as coupon fulfillment and external course discovery filtering).
+3. Provide a facility for naming dynamic groups of courses (catalogs) for use by other services in the system (such as coupon fulfillment and external course catalog filtering).

-To aid in these goals, the Course Discovery Service will collect data from several systems internal to the OpenEdX installation.
+To aid in these goals, the Course catalog Service will collect data from several systems internal to the OpenEdX installation.
 Initially, this will just be Otto (the Ecommerce service), and in the future it will also include Studio, and in the edX.org implementation, our Drupal marketing site.
 The design